Huntress (Helena Wayne): Fictional character biography

-Origin
+Several iterations of the character exist throughout the DC Multiverse, typically in either the original Earth-Two reality or alternate versions of the reality.

+Original Earth-Two

 Helena was born in 1957 to Bruce Wayne and Selina Kyle Wayne, and grew up enjoying the benefits of being in a wealthy household.
 As a youth, she enjoyed a thorough education, as well as being trained by her parents, Batman and Catwoman, to become a super-athlete.
 As a young girl she was amazed to learn that her father was the Batman and embraced Dick Grayson as her older brother.
-She also looked up to Alfred as a second father.
+She also looked up to Alfred Pennyworth as a second father.
 After Yale College and Yale Law School, she joined the law firm of Cranston and Grayson, one of whose partners was Dick Grayson, alias Robin.
 In 1976, criminal Silky Cernak blackmailed his old boss Selina Kyle into resuming action once again as Catwoman, an act which eventually led to her death.
 Helena, deciding to bring Cernak to justice, created a costume for herself, fashioned some weapons from her parents' equipment (including her eventual trademark weapon, a crossbow), and set out to bring him in.
 After accomplishing this, Helena decided to continue to fight crime, under the code name "the Huntress".